 Osaka

-Fieldwork, cultural activities, and and a number of day-trips will be worked into your classwork to enhance your experience in Japan.
+Fieldwork, cultural activities, and and a number of day-trips are worked into your classwork to enhance your experience in Japan.
 Some of these visits could include trips to the cities of Kyoto, Toyota, Osaka, Kobe, Nara, and Hiroshima.
 Our students have the option to live in the international student dormitory 10 minutes from the KGU campus or can immerse themselves in everyday Japanese life by choosing the homestay option.
 Outside of the classroom, students will have ample free time to explore all that this beautiful nation has to offer in just 5 weeks.

 Program Details